 The most expensive months are July and August, but June and September are still relatively expensive.
 Unless you’re going hiking in the mountains or going for a beach holiday, spring or autumn is the best time.
 The weather is perfect for sightseeing, temperatures between 15-22°C are much more suitable for sightseeing than the summer heat.
 The best spring months to visit European cities are April and May, and the best autumn months are September and October.
-In spring, most European cities are decorated with colorful flowers, and in autumn, trees add color to the cities.
+In spring, most places in Europe are decorated with colorful flowers, and in autumn, trees add color to the cities.

 Another thing to remember if you are looking for a cheaper way to travel in Europe are the school holidays.
 If you don’t have children going to school, travel during school time.
-During the school holidays everything is full of tourists, which increases the expected costs for hotels and entrance fees.
+During the school holidays, everything is full of tourists, which increases the expected costs for hotels and entrance fees.
 After a little searching on the internet, you can find school holiday dates for each country.

 Similarly, public holidays are more expensive, so this should also be taken into account if you want to visit European cities cheaply.

-Costs and services in European cities
+Costs and services in the cheapest European destinations

 The quality of services is more difficult to define.
 We have found that it is the hotel, restaurant, etc. that makes the difference in service quality, rather than the city or country.
-You cannot say that everything is better in Germany than in Romania.
+You cannot say that everything is better in Germany than in Albania.
 Nor is the quality of service always proportional to the price, because there are simply expensive European countries where, even if you pay a lot for a hotel and meals, the service is still not as good as in more hospitable but cheaper places.

 For the best value for money, you can check hotel booking sites (such as Booking.com) and for restaurants and other services, Google Map can help you with its ratings.
 We think it’s a good idea to travel in Europe if the hotel you’re booking is rated at a minimum of 8.5 out of 10 or 4-4.5 out of 5 on the internet.
 You can find well-rated hotels and restaurants in almost any price range.